 What does confidence mean to you?

-If I asked you what confidence was, where might you feel it, what would you hear, see or feel?
+If I asked you what confidence was, where might you feel it, and what would you hear, see or feel?
 Are there levels to your confidence?
-Do you have different kinds of confidence for certain situations?
+Do you have different kinds of confidence in certain situations?
 How would you describe this almost intangible feeling?

 I think it means different things to different people in different situations.
 It is, I believe, highly personal and how you view it can have a big impact on the way you lead your life and business.

 The flip side of confidence is that horrible sick feeling called fear.
 That nasty little chattering monkey appears when we least expect it to whisper sweet crap in our ears.
 However you feel about fear, the facts are that it keeps us safe (in survival mode).
 But it also provides an opportunity to confront it, learn more about ourselves and grow.

 Things that can help you to build your confidence

 Setting healthy boundaries